webplatform/docs/guides/images_in_html/index.md

 == Introduction ==

-In this article of the [http://www.w3.org/wiki/Web_Standards_Curriculum Web Standards Curriculum] we will discuss one of the things that makes web design pretty — images.
+In this article we will discuss one of the things that makes web design pretty — images.
 At the end of this tutorial you’ll know how to add imagery to web documents in an accessible way (so that people with visual impairments can still use the information on your site) and how and when to use inline images for delivering information or background images for page layout.
 You can [http://dev.opera.com/articles/view/17-images-in-html/code.zip download the example files used in this article here] — we'll look at these files over the course of the tutorial.

 == A picture says more than a thousand words — or does it? ==